FIAF/fiaf-cataloguing-manual/markdown/0293-h.3.1_recommended_properties_to_capture_in_des/en.md

-# H.3.1 Recommended properties to capture in describing the rights context of a moving image Item<a name="manual-H.3.1"/>
+# H.3.1 Recommended properties to capture in describing the rights context of a moving image Item {#manual-H.3.1}

 # H.3.1.2 Acquisition